 This is the personal blog of Simon Kendrick.

 I originally set up this blog as a place to collect the thoughts and ideas of those far more intelligent than me.
-I’ve since found that it is a useful tool to formalise and build upon some of the things bubbling around my head.
-My interests in TV, video on demand, social media, research and music tend to dominate the subject matter.
+I then found it was a useful tool to formalise and build upon some of the things I thought about in relation to my professional interests in research, marketing, technology and media and personal interests in music, film and society.
+I currently use it as an external host for my “We Love The Internet” emails, a collection of interesting, amusing and provocative things I’ve seen online in the past week.

-I like listening to live music and spending an inordinate amount of time surfing random websites.
+I like going to the cinema, listening to live music and spending an inordinate amount of time surfing random websites.

 I dislike the imprisonment that a username chosen on a whim holds.